-The Master of Science in Addiction Policy and Practice trains students to work in a variety of fields and graduates are highly competitive for jobs in government, advocacy, or public policy sectors.
+What can you do with a Master’s in addiction policy studies?
+The Master of Science in Addiction Policy and Practice trains students to work in a variety of fields and graduates are highly competitive for health policy jobs in government, advocacy, or nonprofit sectors.

 A defining feature of the Master’s Program in Addiction Policy and Practice is the small cohort size.
 This allows for an engaging and interactive academic experience as well as tailored career service advising – we are here to help you find jobs and internships that are right for you.